It’s time to get back to the future.

 Even if you can't explain why, just like being in “The Matrix” or “The Truman Show”, you've probably felt that something isn't quite right — just as I did.

-We are constantly bombarded with the propaganda that “things are moving so fast” and “we can't even keep up with all the rapid technological progress”, but this is actually a lie that we tell each other; as one does not need to look very hard to realise that these soundbites are simply not true.
+We are constantly bombarded with the propaganda that “things are moving so fast” and “we can't even keep up with all the rapid technological progress”, but this is actually a lie that we tell each other; as one does not need to look very hard to realize that these soundbites are simply not true.
 Certainly, when it comes to the design and development process, things have actually not changed very much at all.

 “We accept the reality of the world with which we are presented.”